Asphocarp/Unitodo/RAW.md

 - [ ] 0 change current RESTful API to gRPC, using tonic (sidecar) for rust backend.
 - [ ] 1@Apdzo fix: when appending via `o`, do not ignore my leading prior 0/1/2/3
 - [ ] 1 remove the native title bar in macos electron app, by moving the 3 macos buttons at the left of the web title header
-- [ ] 1 make the electron app package size smaller
+- [ ] 1 why is my macos electron .app file so hugo (500MB)? any idea to make the electron app package size smaller?
 - [ ] do not fix the gRPC port, so that if some other app is using the same port 50051, it will not conflict.
 - [ ] 1 polish UI: make the 3-macos-buttons in side the header (maybe just remove the header inside the webpage, move the updated time info to the header of buttons); more rounded corners for buttons and everything, fancier&elegant.